Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 where:

-such that $\bar{\rho}:=k^{-2} \rho$.
-Note that this approximation makes sense only because we assume to expand all the replicas around the same vacuum $\kappa$.
-We have six independent couplings (we will assume that all couplings not explicitly listed are zero), and already two relations, given by the equations \eqref{rel1} and \eqref{rel2}.
-We therefore need another $4$, and three of them can be obtained by taking the first, second and third derivative of the previous equation with respect to $\rho$.
-We find:
+where $\bar{\rho} := k^{-2} \rho$.
+This approximation is meaningful only because we expand all replicas around the same vacuum $\kappa$.
+We consider six independent couplings (assuming that all couplings not explicitly listed are zero) and two existing relations given by \eqref{rel1} and \eqref{rel2}.
+We thus require four additional relations; three of these can be obtained by taking the first, second, and third derivatives of the previous equation with respect to $\rho$.
+This yields:

-Finally, the last relation requiring to solve the system can be obtained from the full relation \eqref{fulleq}, taking derivation with respect to $\sqrt{\rho_1}$ and $\sqrt{\rho_2}$.
+Finally, the last relation required to solve the system can be obtained from the full relation \eqref{fulleq} by taking the derivatives with respect to $\sqrt{\rho_1}$ and $\sqrt{\rho_2}$.
 A straightforward calculation leads to:

-We study these equations numerically in the following section, including the behavior of trajectories involving these new operators correlating to the replicas.
-Some analytical results can also be obtained in different limits, and we will consider one of them: the $n\to \infty$ limit.
-Assuming that couplings do not depend on $n$, the flow equations reduce to\footnote{Remark that equations assume $\kappa \neq 0$.}:
+We study these equations numerically in the following section, including the behavior of trajectories involving these new operators that correlate the replicas.
+Some analytical results can also be obtained in various limits; we will focus on one of them: the $n \to \infty$ limit.
+Assuming that the couplings are independent of $n$, the flow equations reduce to\footnote{Note that these equations assume $\kappa \neq 0$.}:

-Note that the equation for $\bar{v}_4$ has to be considered at the order $1/n$, to have a non-trivial flow (the next to leading order being of order $1/n^2$).
-In this limit, the flow of $q^\prime$ decouples from the other equations, and if this parameter necessarily played a role in the UV, this role is now masked in this regime, where only the parameter $\bar{v}_{4,1}$ remains.
+Note that the equation for $\bar{v}_4$ must be considered at order $1/n$ to ensure a non-trivial flow (as the next-to-leading order is $O(1/n^2)$).
+In this limit, the flow of $q^\prime$ decouples from the other equations; while this parameter necessarily played a significant role in the UV, its contribution is masked in this regime, where only the parameter $\bar{v}_{4,1}$ remains.